 This post over at Marginal Revolution is getting a lot of attention.
 Steve Sailer is filling the comments thread, which always brings out a lot of responses.
 The discussion about Obama is following the usual path.
 Even his supporters struggle to accept that he is a bright guy.
 That’s always been a strange thing about Obama-mania.
 The concept of the “first black president” overwhelmed any discussion of the man.
-His biggest fans know little about him.
+His biggest fans know little about him. other than his skin.

-I’m fond of saying that Obama is our first alien president.
+Obama is our first alien president.
 Everyone in the ruling class is alien to normal Americans, but Obama is alien to the aliens.
 By the time a candidate is nominated, we know everything there is to know about him from birth to that moment.
 With Obama, we’re still not sure about large swaths of his life, including where he was born.
 He never tells stories about his youth or about when he was starting out in life.
 No one shows up on TV talking about their friendship with Obama.